Decompose, Mix, Adapt: A Unified Framework for Parameter-Efficient Neural Network Recombination and Compression: Experiments on Large Language Models

 \cref{alg:crisp_compression} describes the LLaMA compression pipeline, which reduces basis rank via importance-weighted clustering and a short calibration stage using language modeling loss. \cref{tab:compression_llama_peft} evaluates this against compression+PEFT combinations on commonsense reasoning at 30\% parameter reduction.
 We follow the same procedure outlined in the main paper for adapter-finetuning and evaluation.

 In the compression-only setting (main paper Tab.~3), \method{} outperforms all baselines by around 5 points - a gap consistent with the ViT results in Tab.~2 of the main paper.
 In the \cref{tab:compression_llama_peft}, we evaluate compressed models as initializations for downstream PEFT. \method{} with coefficient tuning achieves surpasses Basis-Sharing~\cite{wang2025basis} and DFJR~\cite{DBLP:journals/corr/abs-2402-16319} combinations by a significant margin.
 PruneNet~\cite{sengupta2025you} combined with LoRA~\cite{hu2022lora} or DoRA~\cite{10.5555/3692070.3693369} achieves higher accuracy, though these combinations use substantially more trainable parameters during adaptation than \method{}'s lightweight coefficient tuning.
 This highlights a parameter-accuracy tradeoff: \method{} provides a unified compress-once-adapt-freely framework at a lower adaptation cost, whereas pruning-based methods require a separate PEFT pipeline with a larger parameter budget to reach their best performance.
+That said, prior work has shown methods like \method{} can be combined with alternatives like LoRA for improved PEFT performance~\cite{tasnimRECAST2025}, which we leave to future work.

 {

 }